christyxgeorge/minigpt/README.md

 Pending things and issues encountered

 - Learning Decay
-- Resume learning, checkpointing
+- Resume learning (with local_iter_num), checkpointing (best_loss_val)
 - Load from GPT2 weights
 - crop down the model block size (why?)
-- Support for TPU/XLA
+- Support for TPU/XLA --> torch_xla.multiprocessing as xmp, bfloat16 supported.
+  - Number of cores, memory??
 - Track gradients on WANDB (wandb.watch)
 - wandb.watch to see if model parameters and model architecture can be seen
 - Check Pytorch 2.0 compile!